My favorite project:

 My main focus now is education.
 I’m learning a lot of new things.
 I’m focusing on Wix’s new product, Editor X, and perfecting my skills with it.
 I'm learning management skills and code.
 We’re trying to refresh our materials and classes for the design schools in the US so the students are engaged and also enjoying classes.

-What we teach our students at the Wix Playground Academy is to “trust the process” and I really feel that is useful advice also for myself.
+What we teach our students at the Wix Playground Academy is to “trust the process” and I really feel that is useful advice also for me.
 The process of design thinking is really working and I would encourage everyone to use it.

 Any projects past, present, or future you’d like to share here?